 Looking for something totally different this holiday season?
-Lewis and Clark Caverns State Park offers candlelight tours on December 14 & 15, 21 & 22, and 27, 28 & 29.
+Lewis and Clark Caverns State Park offers candlelight tours on select weekends in December.
 Although Lewis and Clark never actually explored these caverns, you can... and by candlelight!
 If you haven’t visited Montana’s first state park created in 1937, I highly recommend this fantastic and unique holiday adventure.

 With family in tow, I visited the caverns on a beautiful December day.
 It was a nice drive out to Three Forks, then south along the Jefferson River and up to the state park.
 The visitor center was dressed for the holidays with a roaring fire, hot coffee, chocolate, tea, and cookies awaiting the guests.

 After enjoying the refreshments and holiday spirit, we gathered outside to pick out our own punch-tin lantern with candle, and get a brief talk from the ranger.
 Then it was off up the paved path and hundreds (!) of steps to the mouth of the caverns.

 There were many photo ops along the way, with beautiful views across the mountains and down into the canyon.
 You may be fortunate as we were and have a pleasantly mild day with bright sunshine and blue sky, or, you may need to prepare for snow and colder temperatures.

 Once everyone arrived at the top entrance, it was time to light our candles and enter the caverns.
 Immediately enveloped in the cool darkness of the caves, our flickering candles soon revealed the astoundingly beautiful treasures surrounding us.
 My family and I trailed along near the back of the group and chatted with the ranger, learning more about the history and the formations of the wondrous calcite columns, stalagmites, and stalactites.